CoderDojoTC/chatgpt-for-teachers/docs/prompts/09a-turtle-graphics.md

 # Turtle Graphics

 We can use ChatGPT to generate turtle graphics code and then use [trinket.io](http://trinket.io) to execute the code.
+Trinket is a free kid-safe website that runs you turtle graphs programs.

-In these labs we will use ChatGPT to generate Python code and they we will copy the code and paste it into Trinket to test the drawing of the code.
+In these labs, we will use ChatGPT to generate Python code and then we can copy the code and paste it into Trinket to test the drawing of the code.
 You might want to create your own account in trinket so you can save your work.
 We will be using the older (free) Python (not Python 3) for our labs.

-We will be drawing on
-a standard screen that is 400x400 in size and the point (0,0) is in the middle of the screen so that ```forward(100)``` will move about 1/4 the length of the screen.
+With turtle graphics, we usually draw on a standard screen that is 400x400 in size and the point (0,0) is in the middle of the screen so that ```forward(100)``` will move about 1/4 the length of the screen.

 When we need to turn a turtle, we need to give it a command such as ```right(90)``` that tells it to take a 90-degree right turn.
 We need 360 degrees to make a turtle turn fully around.

+The sample code on this page has a small "copy code" icon in the upper right corner of the screen.
+You can use this to copy the prompts into ChatGPT and the code into Trinket.

 ## Draw a Square